Sentaroh/SMBSync3/app/src/main/assets/SMBSync3_Help_EN_task.md

 ### If the date and time cannot be determined by EXIF data, a confirmation message is displayed
 Display a confirmation message when the taken date and time cannot be obtained from Exif.

-### Ignore source files that are larger than 4 GB when sync to external storage.
+### Ignore source files larger than 4GB when syncing to SDCARD/USB storage
 If checked, you can prevent I/O errors when syncing to a MicroSD card by ignoring source files larger than 4 GB in size to be synced to local storage.

 ### Ignore files whose file name exceed 255 bytes